leinaxd/NOTES/digital_image_processing/Lecture_12/readme.md

 ![](otsu_method_7.jpeg)

 Remedies:
-- Low pass filter then apply otsuç
+- Low pass filter, then apply otsu
 - Only consider pixels near edges when computing the threshold (draw a boundary)

 ![](otsu_method_8.jpeg)